North Sydney Crash Analysis Report

 Key facts relating to crashes in North Sydney:

-- Speed was the greatest contributing factor for all crashes in North Sydney contributing to 8.8% of all crashes.
-This was an increase from 2015 (5.9%) but lower than the five-year average (10%).
+- Speed was the greatest contributing factor for all crashes in North Sydney contributing to 5.4% of all crashes.
+Crashes involving speed dropped and were at their lowest in 2017, significantly below the five-year average of 9.1%.

-- Motor vehicle driver casualties were significantly higher than other road casualties for North Sydney at 50.1%.
+- Motor vehicle driver casualties were significantly higher than other road casualties for North Sydney at 46.9%.
+In 2017, they were slightly lower than the five-year average (47.8%).

-- Motor vehicle passengers are the equal third road user group for casualties for North Sydney with 11.3% which is lower than Sydney and NSW with 14.3% and 15.6% respectively.
+- Motor vehicle passengers are the equal lowest road user group for casualties for North Sydney with 11.9% which is lower than Sydney and NSW with 14.7% and 16.5% respectively.

 - 6 pedal cycle casualties, 5 being male;